CODEPhylo/phylospec/docs/language.md

 - If there is only one argument, it can be passed directly (e.g., `Exponential(1.0)`).
 - If there are multiple arguments, they must be named explicitly (e.g., `Normal(mean=1.0, sd=2.0)`).
+- There might be optional arguments.
+- There might be multiple functions with the same name but different argument types.
+Functions with the same name cannot only differ in their return type.

 > [!NOTE]
 > Open questions:
 >
-> - Do we allow optional arguments and default values?
+> - Do we allow default values?
-> - Do we use JSON schemas for more fine-grained definition of valid arguments, or do we use overloading?
-> - Do we allow JS-style syntax when passing a variable with the same name as the argument (e.g., `Normal(mean, sd)` instead of `Normal(mean=mean, sd=sd)`)?

 ### 2.4.
 Nested Expressions

-Nested expressions are allowed and are equivalent to `=` assignments:
+Nested expressions are allowed:

 ```
-PositiveReal y ~ Normal(mean=log(100), sd=2.0);
+Real y ~ Normal(mean=log(100), sd=2.0);
 ```

 is equivalent to: